OKStateACM/CryptoWorkshop/Notes_draft.md

 #### [We don't have nearly enough time to go into these algorithms, but here's an incredibly helpful playlist to learn more.](https://www.youtube.com/watch?v=IrbJYsep45E&list=PLa6IE8XPP_gnot4uwqn7BeRJoZcaEsG1D)

+#### All Hope Is Not Lost...

+- Just as quantum computing destroys modern cryptography, it also provides solutions...

+- ...
+The most prominent being [Quantum Key Distribution](https://en.wikipedia.org/wiki/Quantum_key_distribution).

+   - Like Diffie-Hellman, QKD isn't itself an encryption scheme, but rather a secure means of key exchange to be used in conjunction with other encryption schemes like AES.

+   - Thanks to the Heisenberg uncertainty principle and the no-cloning theorem, it's impossible for an eavesdropper to observe the key exchange without modifying the quantum information.
+If an eavesdropper tries, the information is modified, and the key exchange therefore fails, alerting the two communicating parties to the eavesdropper's presence.

+***

 ### Acknowledgements
 - Thanks to Dr. Fili of the OSU Mathematics department for providing input and references for content